seatable/seatable-api-php/README.md

 }
 ```

-SeaTable creates for every user an unique identifier in form of an email address in the form of `1ef456ab715841cc81b145b2530c2904@auth.local`.
-This unique identifier is used by the api calls to identify a user like in `deleteOrgUser()`.
+SeaTable creates for every user a unique identifier in form of an email address in the form of `1ef456ab715841cc81b145b2530c2904@auth.local`.
+This unique identifier is used by the API calls to identify a user like in `deleteOrgUser()`.

 On the other hand a user registers with an email address for SeaTable.
 In this example this email is `jane@example.com`.
 This is the *`contact_email`* and only relevant for the authentication.